As I Am: Accolades

 The album was number 36 on Rolling Stones list of the Top 50 Albums of 2007.
 The song "Teenage Love Affair" was number 23 on Rolling Stones list of the 100 Best Songs of 2007.
 As I Am received two Grammy Awards for the song "No One" at the 2008 ceremony for Best Female R&B Vocal Performance and Best R&B Song.
 The following year, she won the award for Best Female R&B Vocal Performance for "Superwoman" and received two more nominations for Best Pop Collaboration with Vocals for "Lesson Learned" along with John Mayer and Best Short Form Music Video for "Another Way to Die" along with Jack White at the 2009 Grammy Awards.

 The album won a 2008 NAACP Image Award for Outstanding Album, while "Like You'll Never See Me Again" won for Outstanding Song and Outstanding Music Video.
 At the 2009 NAACP Image Awards, the "Superwoman" was nominated for Outstanding Song and Outstanding Music Video; it lost both categories to will.i.am's "Yes We Can".
 "Like You'll Never See Me Again" was nominated for the BET Award for Video of the Year in 2008.
 The album won two 2008 American Music Awards for Favorite Pop/Rock Album and Favorite Soul/R&B Album.
 As I Am received a nomination for Album of the Year at the MTV Europe Music Awards 2008.

 In 2008, Entertainment Weekly ranked it number 33 in its Best Albums of the Past 25 Years list.
 The album ranked at number 30 on Rolling Stones list of "Women Who Rock: The 50 Greatest Albums of All Time" in 2012.
+In August 2025, the album was ranked at number 71 on Billboards list of Top R&B/Hip-Hop Albums of the 21st Century.